dyifei12-pixel/os-cloud-portfolio/lab3-html-css-js.md

 ### Outcome
 The website has clear navigation, clean layout and simple interactive functions.
 It is fully readable on both desktop and mobile devices.

+### Screenshot
+Screenshots of website layout, navigation bar and interactive effects are stored in the **images** folder.